-The fundamental technology of a hypermedia system is a particular hypermedia or multiple hypermedia that allow a client and server to communicate with one another in a dynamic, non-linear fashion.
-Again, what makes a hypermedia a hypermedia is the presence of hypermedia controls, that is, elements in the hypermedia that allow users to select non-linear actions within the hypermedia.
-That is to say, the user can interact with the media in a manner beyond simply reading it from start to end.
+The fundamental technology of a hypermedia system is a hypermedia that allows a client and server to communicate with one another in a dynamic, non-linear fashion.
+Again, what makes a hypermedia a hypermedia is the presence of hypermedia controls: elements that allow users to select non-linear actions within the hypermedia.
+Users can interact with the media in a manner beyond simply reading from start to end.

 We have already mentioned the two primary hypermedia controls in HTML, anchors and forms, which allow a browser to present links and operations to a user through a browser.

 In the case of HTML, these links and forms typically specify the target of their operations using Uniform Resource Locators (URLs):

 A uniform resource locator is a textual string that refers to, or points to a location on a network where a resource can be retrieved from, as well as the mechanism by which the resource can be retrieved.

 A URL is a string consisting of various subcomponents:

 Many of these subcomponents are not required, and are often omitted.